 So, as a fun little stocking filler how about this 'Recording In Progress' door sign.

-As with one of these everyone in the house will know not to come banging when the door sign is hanging.
+As with one of these hanging on the door, everyone in the house will know not to come barging in.

-Now this next gift is ideal for a friend or loved one who is still at the 'thinking about' stage of starting a podcast.
+Now this next gift is ideal for a friend or loved one who is still at the 'thinking about it' stage of starting a podcast.

 As The Podcast Journal by John Lee Dumas is the ultimate step-by-step guide to help them get set-up in the right way.

-So, you simply work you're way through the 50-day plan in the book completing the daily exercises and tasks along the way.
+So, they simply work their way through the 50-day plan in the book, completing the daily exercises and tasks along the way.

-And by day 50 you will be ready to launch your podcast out into the world.
+And by day 50 they will be ready to launch their podcast out into the world.

-Plus you also get access to Facebook groups and video lessons that help you to connect with other podcasters and share tips and knowledge.
+Plus they also get access to helpful Facebook groups and video lessons that connect them with other podcasters so they can share tips and knowledge.

-So, one of these journals makes a really nice gift and can be a big help to give them the guidance and push they need to bring their idea to fruition.
+So, this book makes a really nice gift, and can be a big help to give them the guidance and push they need to bring their idea to fruition.

-But for a podcaster that produces group podcasts and loves geeking out on equipment then a multi-track recorder will be appealing for them.
+But for a podcaster that produces group podcasts and loves geeking out on equipment, a multi-track recorder will be appealing for them.

-This means that you could have 4 people speaking together as a group each on their own track and you can then edit each one individually.
+This means that they could have 4 people speaking together as a group, each on their own track, and they can then edit each one individually.

-Which is great as you can cut out bits you don't like from individual tracks or any erroneous sound without having to lose the whole thing.
+Which is great, as they can cut out any bits they don't like from individual tracks without having to lose the whole thing.

 And a good multi-track recorder to get for a podcaster is the Zoom H4N Pro.

-As this one has 4 tracks, produces great sound quality, and is connects to your laptop or PC via a USB cable.
+As this one has 4 separate tracks, produces great sound quality, and connects to their laptop or PC via a USB cable.